RashadHagen/PDQ-Deploy-Deploy-Software/README.md

 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
-This project goes over how to create a share folder using server manager using Server Manager.
-A share folder allows users on the network to access a specific folder and its contents as if they were directly on the server.
-This creates a central location for sharing files and folders, facilitating collaboration and reducing the need for manual file transfers between users.
+This project goes over how to deploy software using PDQ Deploy.
+PDQ Deploy is a software deployment tool that automates the process of installing, uninstalling, repairing, or upgrading software on multiple Windows devices across a network.
+It simplifies software management by offering pre-built packages for common applications, allows for custom package creation, and enables scheduling and automation of deployment tasks.
 </b>